 (2) A person must not, unless the person has a permit to do so, organise or hold a spectator event within the River reserve, or promote such an event.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (3) A permit for the purposes of this regulation may include a permit to exhibit signs in a manner and form specified in the permit.